dereuromark/cakephp-geo/README.md

 - PostgreSQL support

 And also:
-- GeocodedAddresses Table class for caching of API requests to prevent rate limits and speed up lookups
+- GeocodedAddresses Table class for caching of API requests to prevent rate limits and speed up lookups.

 ## Demo